islipnot/SoundLoad/README.md

 - ```-year    <MP3 year property>```
 - ```-num     <MP3 # property>```
 - ```-out     <Output directory>```
-- ```-save    (save to cfg.txt)```
+- ```-save    (save to cfg.json)```

-### Downloading a song
+### Downloading a track
-- Put the link to the track as first argument, all link formats work
+- Put the track link as the first argument, both formats work
-- Done!
-It's that simple!
+- Optionally, add any combination of the arguments listed above
+- After running, the MP3 will be in the provided output directory, or if none was provided, in the executable directory

+## Extra info
-If you want to have more control over the MP3 metadata/name/path, you can use any combination of arguments listed above.
-If ```-save``` is used, all that will be saved (if provided) is the CID and output directory. </br> Additionally, when first ran, or when the "ran" field of cfg.txt is not detected, you will have the option to add the program to your user environment variables.
+- If you want to have more control over the MP3 metadata/name/path, you can use any combination of arguments listed above.
+If ```-save``` is used, all that will be saved (if provided) is the CID and output directory.
+- When first ran, or when the "ran" field of cfg.txt is not detected, you will have the option to add the program to your user environment variables.
 This allows you to run the program no matter what the command prompt's directory is.
+- The following characters will be replaced with an underscore in file names: <, >, :, ", \, |, ?, *
+- Do not try and download a Go+ song, it will not work.